-Manual tablet splitting: The tablets in a running cluster can be split manually at runtime by the user.
+Manual tablet splitting: The tablets in a running cluster can be split manually at runtime by you.

 Automatic tablet splitting: The tablets in a running cluster are automatically split according to some policy by the database.

 At creation time, you can presplit a table into the desired number of tablets.
-YugabyteDB supports presplitting tablets for both range-sharded and hash-sharded YSQL tables and hash-sharded YCQL tables.
-The number of tablets can be specified in one of two ways:
+YugabyteDB supports presplitting tablets for both range-sharded and hash-sharded YSQL tables, as well as hash-sharded YCQL tables.
+The number of tablets can be specified in one of the following two ways:

 Desired number of tablets: In this case, the table is created with the desired number of tablets.

 Desired number of tablets per node: In this case, the total number of tablets the table is split into is computed as follows:

 num_tablets_in_table = num_tablets_per_node * num_nodes_at_table_creation_time